-SW&M attorneys have both personal and institutional expertise across all aspects of credit union law.
-We are incredibly well-versed in credit union governance and regulatory matters, and have long standing relationships with both NCUA and state credit union regulators.
+SW&M attorneys have both personal and institutional expertise across all aspects of credit union law, and are incredibly well-versed in credit union governance, regulatory matters, formation and day-to-day operations.
+Additionally, our attorneys have long-standing relationships with both National Credit Union Association (NCUA) and state credit union regulators.

-Our team has particular expertise in issues related to field of membership (FOM) matters — including FOM amendments; community and associational FOMs; select employer groups (SEGs); Trade, Industry, or Profession (TIP) charters; the treatment of FOM in mergers; and underserved communities for multiple common bond credit unions.
-SW&M’s successful track record includes the establishment of the single largest underserved community FOM to be approved by the NCUA.
-We have also represented multiple clients on emerging issues involving affinity groups, associational FOMs, and TIP charters.
+SW&M’s successful track record includes the establishment of the single largest underserved community FOM to ever be approved by the NCUA.
+We have also represented multiple clients on emerging issues involving affinity groups, associational FOMs, TIP charters and more.

-Credit unions have many operational and technological nuances that often have legal implications, and must be fully understood to address them.
-Whether it’s working with legacy signature cards and bylaws, navigating the interactions between memberships and multiple-party accounts laws, formation of a credit union subsidiary (CUSO) or simply understanding the core processing systems typically used in credit unions and the details of closing membership accounts, SW&M knows the landscape inside and out.
+Credit unions have many operational and technological nuances, which often come with legal implications that must be fully understood to address them.
+Whether it is working with legacy signature cards and bylaws, navigating the interactions between memberships and multiple-party accounts laws, formation of a credit union service organization (CUSO) or simply understanding the core processing systems used in credit unions, such as the details of closing membership accounts, SW&M is here for you.
+We know the landscape inside and out.

-We are also broadly experienced in the tax-related issues affecting non-profit entities and credit union service organizations (CUSOs) — such as unrelated business income tax (UBIT), tax and information reporting requirements, and more.
+Our experience is not limited to the above.
+We are also knowledgeable in tax-related issues that affect non-profit entities and credit union service organizations (CUSOs) — such as unrelated business income tax (UBIT), tax information reporting requirements and more.